Daylight Saving Time 2017: When Do Clocks Change And Will We Gain Or Lose Hour?

 — RD Country (@RedDirt_Roots) February 25, 2017

-If the bills pass, Texas wants to stay on central standard time year-round.
+If the bills pass, Texas wants to stay on central-standard time year-round.
 They are hoping this would start in November for them.
 Montana is another state that wants Daylight Saving Time to end for good.
 They too have a bill that would make Montana exempt from Daylight Saving Time.
 The bill was introduced to the state senate and passed it’s third and final reading on Friday with a vote 36-14.
 Now it heads to the House.

-Adding to the confusion, except for the northeast corner of the state, Arizona does not follow Daylight Saving Time.
-Hawaii has also decided to opt-out as they are an island in the Pacific Ocean.

 According to the website SCO.TT Time, as of last month there were 24 states moving ahead to abolish Daylight Saving Time or attempting to make some modification to the event.
-It is easier said than done because according to this website, the federal government controls the time, and they set the time zones.
+It is easier said then done because according to this website, the federal government controls the time, and they set the time zones.

 9 things you absolutely must do to survive daylight saving time https://t.co/oOhgwxe8I1 pic.twitter.com/LyvFAbsnZk